Company History

 As the fifties turned to the sixties, E.H.
 Wachs discontinued the manufacturing of steam engines and the supply of repair parts for these engines.
 In 82 years of manufacturing there were over 10,550 Wachs Steam Engines built, a testament to the inherent quality of its design and manufacturing excellence.

-After exiting the steam engine business it was decided to discontinue outside jobbing work altogether, dedicating our staff and facilities exclusively to Wachs manufactured products.
+After exiting the steam engine business it was decided to discontinue outside jobbing work altogether, dedicating our staff and facilities exclusively to Wachs manufactured equipment.
 An equally important event occurred in 1966, when E.H.
 Wachs sold its building in the City of Chicago and moved to a new, larger facility in Wheeling, Illinois, a Chicago suburb.

 1970-1980